stonstad/Stellar.FastDB/README.md

 ---

-**Stellar.FastDB features ...**
+**Key Features**

-- Serverless embedded document storage
+- Serverless, embedded document storage.
-- Simple thread-safe API with support for asynchronous programming (async/await)
+- Simple, thread-safe API that supports asynchronous programming with async/await.
+- Entirely written in C#, supporting .NET versions 5.0 through 8.0.
-- 100% C# code for .NET 5.0/6.0/7.0/8.0 delivered as a single DLL (60 kb)
+- Delivered as a compact, single DLL (60 kb).
-- Supports multiple readers and writers without external locking
+- Enables multiple readers and writers simultaneously without the need for external locking.
-- Schema-less NoSQL storage with change resiliance
+- Schema-less NoSQL storage that adapts to changes.
-- Optimized and configurable storage footprint ([MessagePack](https://github.com/MessagePack-CSharp/MessagePack-CSharp), JSON)
+- Optimized storage footprint that can be confused to use different formats (JSON, MessagePack).
-- LZH Compresion and AES Encryption
+- Advanced LZH compresion and AES encryption to ensure data security.
-- Parallelized serialization, compression, and encryption
+- Parallel processing capabilties for serialization, compression, and encryption.
-- Relational querying through LINQ
+- Supports reltional querying with LINQ.
-- End-to-end type safety
+- Ensures end-to-end type safety for data integrity.
-- Support for composite keys
+- Accomodates composite keys for complex data structuring.
-- Open source and free to use, including commerical use.
+- Open source and free for both personal and commercial use.
 - Install from Nuget.
 Install-Package Stellar.FastDB

 ---